 Reclaimed and old hardwood flooring doesn’t have to be rustic or informal in style.
 This rich wood floor is elegant and the perfect complement to this room’s design.
 The dark color complements the wood’s patina and lets the grain patterns show up, while at the same time, the finish contrasts the light colored stone in the room, creating a deeper, more dramatic design.

 4. Wide Plank Flooring

 Some of the benefits of using an old hardwood floor include not only getting to use old woods like elm, which are no longer available, but also being able to use a wider plank.
 Many newer floors have a narrow plank, but reclaimed wood floors are best shown off with plenty of room for their grain patterns and character to show through.
 Therefore, using a wide plank floor can help you gain even more character and dimension for a room.

 5. Multi-Size Planks

-Another way to get some additional character and appeal in your floor is to mix the differently sized planks together.
+Another way to get some additional character and appeal in your reclaimed wood floor is to mix the differently sized planks together.
 By piecing together different widths, it gives the floor more interest and movement.
-This in turn shows off the character of the wood, including its color, patina, and wear marks to perfection.
+This in turn shows off the one-of-a-kind character of the wood, including its color, patina, and wear marks to perfection.

 6. Rich Color

 Old wood floors are given the same treatment and care as new cut wood floors.
 This means they’re available in a range of finishes, as well as widths and wood species.
-This richly colored antique wood floor shows many of its wear marks, but has a subtle finish that lets those marks and the grain blend in.
+This richly colored antique wood floor shows many of its wear marks, but has a subtle finish that lets those marks and the grain patterns blend in.